If you are reading this, you want to know the exact Mediavine requirements to join their network and start making money with your blog, right?

 If you’re past the 10K pageview mark but don’t want to pay the Monumetric setup fee, Ezoic is a great alternative.
 Their RPMs are much higher than AdSense, but you need to take care of a few technical things yourself.

-For more ideas, check out these top 10 ad networks for bloggers.
+For more ideas, check out these best 10+ ad networks for bloggers.

 General FAQ: Mediavine requirements for publishers

-Your website must have at least 50,000 monthly sessions (in Google Analytics) and be in good standing with Google AdSense.
+Your website must have at least 50,000 monthly sessions (in Google Analytics) and be in good standing with Google AdSense, meaning that you must follow the Google AdSense program policies.
 You need to give Mediavine full exclusive access to your desktop and mobile ad inventory.
 And finally, your website design needs to be able to accommodate Mediavine’s required and suggested ad unit placements.

 Mediavine requires a minimum of 50,000 monthly sessions, which is about 60,000 to 80,000 pageviews.
 Depending on your website niche and your main traffic sources, your visitors may view an average of 1.2 to 1.6 pages per session.